pianodaemon/parkinglot/DOS/prices/README.md

 ### Retrieve price by tuple

-GET: This command retrieves the price for a specific item based on its tuple.
+This command retrieves the price for a specific item based on its tuple.

 ```sh